-$$X{\text{new}} = X_i + \lambda \left(X_j - X_i \right) \tag{3}$$ where X_i is a minority class sample, X_j is one of its nearest neighbours and λ is a random number between 0 and 1.
-This approach improves training data balance without introducing noise (Chawla et al., 2002; Luengo et al., 2010).
+$$X{new} = X_i + \lambda (X_j - X_i)$$ (3)

+where X_i is a minority class sample, X_j is one of its nearest neighbours, and λ is a random number between 0 and 1.
+This approach improves training data balance without introducing noise (Chawla, Bowyer & Hall, 2002; Luengo et al., 2010).
 Our experiment set the value of M to 5, a commonly used value recommended by Pertiwi et al. (2020).
-By applying SMOTE to our data, 176 samples with a positive EV attitude were synthesized.
+By applying SMOTE to our data, 176 samples with a positive EV attitude were synthesised.

-We applied several classification algorithms, including logistic regression, Classification and Regression Tree (CART), Chi-Square Automatic Interaction Detector (CHAID) and C5.0 decision tree.
+We applied several classification algorithms, including logistic regression, Classification and Regression Tree (CART), Chi-Square Automatic Interaction Detector (CHAID), and C5.0 decision tree.
 These algorithms were chosen due to their effectiveness with categorical variables, aligning with the structure of the ONS datasets (Song & Lu, 2015; Hoffmann, 2016).
 More importantly, these algorithms offer a clear explanation of the relationship between independent and dependent variables, which is essential for providing insights into how independent variables influence the dependent variable in ABM simulations.
-While more complex algorithms, such as support vector machines and neural networks, could have been used, they were not selected because they do not provide a transparent understanding of these relationships (Clark, 2003).
+While more complex algorithms, such as support vector machines and neural networks, could have been used, they were not selected because they do not provide a transparent understanding of these relationships (Clark 2003).

-The logistic regression model is defined as
+The logistic regression model is defined as:

-$$P(\text{Positive EV attitude}) = \frac{1}{1 + e^{-(\beta_0 + \sum{i=1}^n \beta_i X_i)}}$$ (4)
+$$P(Positive EV attitude) = \frac{1}{1 + e^{-(\beta_0 + \sum{i=1}^n \beta_i X_i)}}$$ (4)

-where P (Positive EV attitude) is the probability of an agent holding a positive attitude towards EV purchasing, X_i are predictor variables (e.g., attitudinal beliefs and demographic factors) and β_i are coefficients estimated from the data.
+where P(Positive EV attitude) is the probability of an agent holding a positive attitude towards EV purchasing, X_i are predictor variables (e.g., attitudinal beliefs and demographic factors), and β_i are coefficients estimated from the data.

 The decision tree algorithms (CART and C5.0) split the dataset into homogenous subgroups based on predictor variable values.
-For CART, the splitting criterion is based on Gini impurity where p_i is the proportion of instances of class i in dataset D and C is the number of classes.
-Each node splits to maximize the reduction in Gini impurity, refining the homogeneity of the subgroups.
+For CART, the splitting criterion is based on Gini impurity: